Regulation on measures to strengthen solidarity and capacities in the Union to detect, prepare for and respond to cybersecurity threats and incidents

 - EP Legislative Observatory, Procedure file on measures to strengthen solidarity and capacities in the Union to detect, prepare for and respond to cybersecurity threats and incidents, 2023/0109(COD)

-- European Parliament, Committee on Industry, Research and Energy draft report on the proposal for a regulation laying down measures to strengthen solidarity and capacities in the Union to detect, prepare for and respond to cybersecurity threats and incidents, 2023/0109(COD)
+- European Parliament, Committee on Industry, Research and Energy report on the proposal for a regulation laying down measures to strengthen solidarity and capacities in the Union to detect, prepare for and respond to cybersecurity threats and incidents, 2023/0109(COD)

 - European Commission, Proposal for a Regulation of the European Parliament and of the Council laying down measures to strengthen solidarity and capacities in the Union to detect, prepare for and respond to cybersecurity threats and incidents, COM(2023) 209